githubixx/ansible-role-harden-linux/README.md

   - "/root/.pw"
 ```

 If `systemd-resolved` is used for DNS resolution its behavior can be adjusted with `harden_linux_systemd_resolved_settings`.
-A systemd drop-in configuration will be created in "/etc/systemd/resolved.conf.d/99-override.conf" and the settings specified added there.
+By default this variable is not specified.
+A systemd drop-in configuration will be created in `/etc/systemd/resolved.conf.d/99-override.conf` and the settings specified added there.

 Note: If a setting in `/etc/systemd/resolved.conf` is already set (e.g. `DNS=8.8.8.8`) then setting `DNS=9.9.9.9` below will add up.
 That means the final setting will be `DNS=8.8.8.8 9.9.9.9`.
 If you don't what that you need to "unset" the value first and then add the value you want to have.
 E.g.: